hachibu/exploring-javascript-tagged-template-strings/README.md

 # Exploring JavaScript Template Tags

-- Introduction
+### Introduction

 * Introduce template strings and template tag functions.
-Walk through a basic example of how to write a template tag function and show how easy it is.
+* Walk through a [basic example](#1-basics) of how to write a template tag and show how easy it is to write one.

-- Body
+### Body

-  * Show how template tag functions can be used to:
+* Show [examples](#examples) of how template tags can be used:
-    - manipulate strings.
+  - to manipulate strings.
-    - embed Domain Specific Languages and Programming Languages.
+  - to embed other languages.
-    - inspect Abstract Syntax Trees and do Metaprogramming.
+  - for metaprogramming.
-    - do far-out things like implement asynchronous Promise strings.
+  - to implement far-out ideas like asynchronous Promise strings.

-- Conclusion
+### Conclusion

-  * Wrap up talk with some closing thoughts and share social media and website.
+* Wrap up talk with a few closing remarks.
+* Share social media and website.

 ## Examples